-The Washington Post reports that President Obama is running his reelection campaign as a "culture warrior," trying to cast his opponents as extremists on such issues as abortion in the case of rape and requiring religious institutions to pay for contraception.
-But could Obama's own extremism on abortion come back to bite him?
+The Washington Post reports that President Obama is running his reelection campaign as a "culture warrior," trying to put his opponents on the defensive over issues like requiring religious institutions to pay for contraception and the issue of abortion in the case of rape.
+But could Obama's extremism on abortion come back to bite him?

 During a 2003 press conference, Barack Obama indicated that he thought abortion should be legal in all situations, even late in pregnancy:

 OBAMA: “I am pro-choice.”
 REPORTER: “In all situations including the late term thing?”
 OBAMA: “I am pro-choice.
 I believe that women make responsible choices and they know better than anybody the tragedy of a difficult pregnancy and I don’t think that it’s the government’s role to meddle in that choice.”

 But over the years, Obama has been shifty on the issue of late-term abortion.
 As an Illinois state senator, Obama opposed the Born-Alive Infants Protection Act.
 The problem, in Obama's own words, was that in some cases the "fetus, or child - however you want to describe it" was "not just coming out limp and dead."
 Supporters of the Born-Alive Infants Protection Act wanted to require doctors to provide medical care to these infants, while Obama wanted to leave it up to the discretion of the abortionist to determine whether these infants had a reasonable chance of sustained life.